Huy-DNA/MPiSC/README.md

 <details>
   <summary>Caution - Lock-freedom of dependencies</summary>
-  A lock-free algorithm often *assumes* that some synchronization primitive is lock-free.
+  A lock-free algorithm often <em>assumes</em> that some synchronization primitive is lock-free.
 This depends on the target platform and during implementation, the library used.
 Care must be taken to avoid accidental non-lock-free operation usage.
 </details>

 ### Scalability